Yun2828/malicious-urls-analyzer/README.md

-# URL Safety Checker
+# URL Safety Analyzer

-A beginner-friendly cybersecurity and machine learning prototype that checks whether a URL looks safe, suspicious, or potentially malicious.
+A cybersecurity and machine learning prototype that checks whether a URL looks safe, suspicious, or potentially malicious.

-The system combines:

-- URL input validation
-- URL component parsing
-- Feature extraction
-- Rule-based security checks
-- Reputation signals using Tranco top domains
-- Brand impersonation checks
-- Typo-similarity checks for lookalike domains
-- Machine learning using Logistic Regression and Random Forest
-- Weighted ensemble scoring
-- Streamlit web interface
-- Risk score with rule-based and ML explanations

 ## How to Run